waldeyr/Rhodnius_prolixus_miRNA_project/README.md

 python3 mirDepp2_fit_fastq_to_fasta.py trimmed/RPGland.fastq RPGland_input_for_mirDeep2.fasta RPG
 ```

-## Parsing miRBase *Ecdysozoa* sequences to fit them as fasta inputs for mirDeep2 using the in-house script *adjustMirBaseEcdysozoaFastaHeaderFormirDeep2.py*
+## Getting and parsing miRBase *Ecdysozoa* sequences to fit them as fasta inputs for mirDeep2 using the in-house script *adjustMirBaseEcdysozoaFastaHeaderFormirDeep2.py*

 ```Bash
 python3 adjustMirBaseEcdysozoaFastaHeaderFormirDeep2.py
 ```

-## Create reference indexes
+## Create reference indexes for the *R. prolixus* genome

 ```Bash
 bowtie-build --large-index --bmax 16777216 --dcv 256 --threads 4 reference/RprolixusV48.fa reference/RprolixusV48
 ```

-## Map reads to the Rhodnius prolixus genome (version 48) using mirDeep2 combined with a set of *Ecdysozoa* filtered miRNA downloaded from miRBase
+## Map reads to the *R. prolixus* genome (version 48) using mirDeep2 combined with a set of *Ecdysozoa* filtered miRNA downloaded from miRBase

 ### RPgland